How to become a quantitative analyst

 • C++ (used for high-frequency trading applications)

-• PythonSQL, MATLAB, SAS, S-PLUS or R (used for statistical analysis)
+• PythonSQL, MATLAB, SAS, S-PLUS, or R (used for statistical analysis)

 • Monte Carlo techniques